 What you need to receive satellite television are a suitable satellite dish complete with lnb and a set top box or satellite receiver.
 Firstly you’ll need to get a satellite engineer to provide a satellite dish installation including cable into the property.
 This ensures that you have a quality reception for the transmission from space.
 Trying to do this with out the right equipment often results in many wasted hours and an unsatisfactory result.
 The next piece of equipment that is needed is a receiver, which will be provided free of charge if signing up to sky TV.
 They will provide a Sky HD + box for just 12 months subscription.
 If you are wanting Freesat Satellite Tv , then the receiver if not present in your TV will need to be purchased.
 A good receiver is recommended as the cheaper boxes usually have problems and don’t last too long.
 A good make is Humax. one benefit to receiving satellite TV whether it be Sky or Freesat is that even in area’s that struggle to get a good Terrestrial Tv signal from the Aerial will get satellite TV as long as there is a clear line of sight.
 Freesat like Freeview provides 95% of the Tv most people watch so it is a good system to have.
 However for every TV you have, there will need to be a receiver to decode the satellite picture, unlike Freeview digital TV where all you need do is plug the aerial cable into the back of the TV.

 There are many area’s in the UK that won’t receive the full list of programs available on Freeview because they get there transmission from off a relay transmitter.
 The relay transmitter or repeater, receives from a main transmitter the programs and repeats the signal, the only problem is that it doesn’t transmit the complete list and there are certain channels that will be missing.
-Areas such as Kendal or Lancaster get their transmission from a relay, and in these areas a Freesat system would prove more beneficial , even though a set top box is needed for each TV.
+Areas such as Kendal or Lancaster you’ll need a digital aerial installer lancaster to get their transmission from a relay, and in these areas a Freesat system would prove more beneficial , even though a set top box is needed for each TV.

-Using a Kendal aerial installer who is used to working that region would be helpful to speak to about the options in the area when deciding on what TV system to install in the property.
+Or if you are living a bit further north the use a digital aerial installer Kendal who is used to working that region would be helpful to speak to about the options in the area when deciding on what TV system to install in the property.